It’s that time of year, when your lush green yard with its immaculately tended landscaping is the scene for fabulous parties and backyard cookouts.

 We happen to have a summer landscape maintenance checklist with nine must-dos before the guests arrive.

-First in our landscape maintenance checklist is to spruce up your lawn.
 That large green expanse at the front of your home is one of the first things your guests will notice as they arrive.
-So get your lawn maintenance checklist ready.

 A great lawn will give your guests a place to mingle and the kids a place to play.
 Does it looks its best?
-Did you do lawn care diligently?
-Your lawn may need fertilizing or weed control about a week before your event.
+Your lawn may need fertilizing or weed killer about a week before your event.

-Water a couple days before your party and do proper lawn care.
+Water a couple days before your party.
 You don’t want the lawn damp when you’re expecting all that foot traffic, but you want the lawn healthy and not stressed from lack of water.

 2. Trim Shrubs And Flowers

-Tidy landscaping sets a beautiful outdoor scene and shows you care about your property’s landscape.
+Tidy landscaping sets a beautiful outdoor scene and shows you care about your property.

 Trim the trees and shrubs around your walkways, so guests get a good first impression.
-You don’t want a wayward branch to snag your boss’ elegantly coiffed hair.
+You don’t want a wayward branch to snag your boss’ elegantly coifed hair.

-Check your trees for dead branches that should come down.
-If they’re hard to get to, call in a professional to make sure your property remains safe.
+Check your trees for dead or unsightly branches that should come down.
+If they’re hard to get to, call in a professional.

-Scan your garden beds for any dead or scraggly plants that should be yanked and replace them with beautiful planting beds that would blend well with your summer theme.
+Scan your planting beds for any dead or scraggly plants that should be yanked and replaced.

 3. Clean Up Driveway And Walkways

-It was a rough winter here in New York and Connecticut for residential and commercial property owners.
+It was a rough winter here in New York and Connecticut.
 A long winter of salt and shoveling, freezing and thawing, can take a toll on hardscaping.
 Clean off paths and repair any crumbling surfaces.
 Check your patio, too.

 4. Check Your Deck